USGS-R/sedReview/README.md

-`sedReview`
+`sedReview 1.2 beta version`
 ==========
 # Overview
 Package for USGS discrete sediment data review and box coefficient development.
-Currently in Beta testing.
+Version 1.0 is released as a tagged release and stand-alone GUI App.
+Version 1.2 beta is currently in testing, available from GitHub.

 # Package Status
 |Linux|Windows| Test Coverage | USGS Status |